haneen-bakbak/agentic-ai-workshop/usecases/business-automation/hands-on-lab-buisness-automation.md

 Then let's go to Orchestrate and create other agent and import this agent in that.

 ## Orchestrate Agent
+>**Note:** Before starting the Orchestrate Agent portion of the lab, ensure you [followed these steps](/environment-setup/access-env.md#watsonx-orchestrate-environment) to access your watsonx Orchestrate environment.

 In Orchestrate, we will create our main agent, as outlined below: